• About

 Oval serving dish filled with homemade baked sweet potato fries and served with ranch dressing.

+Extra crispy, sweet, salty, savory, and perfect for dipping, these sweet potato fries are the best.
 Incredibly easy to make right at home, all you need are a handful of ingredients like sweet potatoes, cornstarch, olive oil, and simple seasonings like garlic powder, onion powder, paprika, sea salt, and pepper.

-How to Bake Sweet Potato Fries
+• How to Make Crispy Baked Sweet Potato Fries

 Two images in a collage side-by-side; the first image shows raw sweet potatoes and the other shows uncooked, raw, sweet potato fries sprinkled with seasonings and cornstarch.

-How to Make Crispy Sweet Potato Fries
+How to Make Crispy Baked Sweet Potato Fries

 Tips and Tricks